curityio/oauth-mobile-web-sso/README.md

 # OAuth Mobile Web Integration

-Demo mobile and web apps to demonstrate the nonce authenticator pattern on a development computer.
+Demo mobile apps and SPA, to demonstrate the nonce authenticator pattern on a development computer.

 ## Run the Code Example

-The following components are used, from a mobile emulator or device:
+The following components are used, from a mobile emulator or device.\
+The SPA and OAuth agent are hosted on the same domain behind a Docker based reverse proxy.\
+This ensures that the HTTP-only cookies issued by the SPA are first-party:

 ![Components](./doc/components.jpg)